JaydenZhou0/Correlation-Coefficient-Visualizer/README.md

 ## Overview

-This project visualizes how Pearson's correlation coefficient changes (or remains invariant) when applying transformations to variables.

-Users can:

-* Randomly generate paired data
-* Add custom points
-* Apply arithmetic transformations to variables
-* Exchange x and y variables
-* Compare scatterplots before and after transformation
-* Observe how the correlation coefficient changes in real time

-The application is designed as an educational tool for statistics students learning the geometric and algebraic interpretation of correlation.
+This project was designed as an educational tool to help students develop an intuitive understanding of correlation and linear relationships.

+Users can dynamically apply transformations to variables and observe how Pearson correlation behaves under translation, scaling, and variable exchange.

+The app emphasizes exploratory learning through interactive scatterplots and real-time statistical feedback.

 ## Features